DevataDev/AvProxy/readme.md

 ## License

-Free for usage
+Free for usage version 2.19

-Commercial support for one quarter(4 months) costs $400
+Latest lifetime version 2.21 costs $450 or bitcon equivalent
-- Contains bug fixes and minor improvements
+- Contains bug fixes and minor improvements (see at changelog)

 Commercial version contain:
 - RTSP interleave input (nice for webcam remux)
 - another futures in developing(see at TODO)

+contact avproxymedia@ google mail